When it comes to buying dildos you have two main options: buying from your local sex shop, or buying online.

 Most online stores have a place for buyers to leave reviews on dildos they purchased.
 Reading these is a priceless and unique way to learn about a dildo before you buy it.

-The best place for buying cheap dildos is Amazon.
+The best place for buying cheap dildos is probably Amazon.
 Amazon is very controversial though and for a good reason.
 Some of the toys they sell are made in China and from dangerous materials.
 That being said they also carry affordable body safe silicone dildos if you know where to look.

 What Amazon does really well is its reviews, it's what made them the famous in the first place.
 Most people who buy dildos leave very detailed reviews, pictures, and ratings of their purchase.
 This lets you see the product from many points of view.
 If a product has cheap materials the reviewers are very vocal about it.
 A bad amazon merchant won't last long if they are selling dildos made of unsafe materials that quickly break.